Abbie Eaton: Television career

 Eaton appeared on ITV's Drive in 2015, coaching rapper Professor Green in various racing car challenges over a five-week period.
 This included mud buggy, stock car, and sports car races.
 Eaton and Professor Green were the most successful pairing, staying out of the eliminator night race and making it through to the final round.
 Eaton and Professor Green were crowned champions in the last episode.

-Eaton also stars as the test driver from the second series onwards of the British motoring show The Grand Tour, replacing the previous first series test driver Mike Skinner.
+Eaton appears as the test driver from the second series onwards of the British motoring show The Grand Tour, replacing the previous first series test driver Mike Skinner.
 James May stated in November 2017 that a large number of drivers had been tested, and that "she was the fastest and the best".
 Eaton was later introduced to the show in the second episode of the second series, on 15 December 2017, when she was shown testing a green Mercedes-AMG GT R around the Eboladrome test track.
 In the Mercedes, Eaton says "Right, here we go" to herself, before starting the lap and completing the test drive silently.
 Eaton did not have her name mentioned at all throughout the episode, only being referred to as "she", and her name was only shown in the credits at the end of the episode, credited as "driver".

 Motor1.com speculated that The Grand Tour would likely be under legal restrictions, and needing to provide differentiation between The Grand Tour test driver and anonymous drivers such as the Stig.
 A spokesperson for Amazon suggested to Jalopnik of a compromise between the explicitly named "the American" test driver portrayed by Skinner, and being unable to use a completely anonymous driver like on Top Gear.
 During the first episode of the third series, Jeremy Clarkson referred to her simply as, "Abbie", suggesting that Amazon may have finally made a decision in this matter.
 During the fifth episode of the third season, Clarkson presents her at the beginning of a race by noting that the car "is being driven by The Grand Tour's racing driver, Abbie Eaton."

 In April 2018, Eaton was interviewed by Red Bull about her work on The Grand Tour.

+Eaton also appeared on Series 2 of the British reality show Richard Hammond's Workshop as a professional motorsport instructor to teach Anthony Greenhouse (a mechanic at Hammond's workshop) how to be a racing driver.
+Eaton and Greenhouse competed in the Classic Chesire Challenge as teammates.
+After the season, Eaton was replaced by Hammond due to costs but stayed on as mentor and advisor for Greenhouse.

 Personal life

-Eaton lives in Northampton, England, along with her pets.
+Eaton lives in Northampton, England.
 Her father, Paul Eaton, is also a racing driver.

-She came out as a lesbian at the age of 17, and is in a relationship with fellow British racecar driver Jessica Hawkins.
-She is a Driver Ambassador for Racing Pride, an LGBT rights charity working in the motorsport industry to promote inclusivity across the sport, and amongst its technological and commercial partners.
+She came out as a lesbian at the age of 17, and was previously in a relationship with fellow British racing driver Jessica Hawkins.

+Eaton is a Driver Ambassador for Racing Pride, an LGBT rights charity working in the motorsport industry to promote inclusivity across the sport, and amongst its technological and commercial partners.